grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

 ## Identifying the performance bottleneck

 The first step when analyzing a profile outputted from your application, is to take note of the largest node which is where your application is spending the most resources.
-To discover this, you can use the `Flame Graph` view:
+To discover this, you can use the **Flame graph** view:

 1. Open Explore Profiles using the following url: [http://localhost:3000/a/grafana-pyroscope-app/profiles-explorer](http://localhost:3000/a/grafana-pyroscope-app/profiles-explorer).
 1. Select **Flame graph** from the **Exploration** path.